-Further controls that may apply SECTION B PART 14 - Urban Precincts and Sites SECTION C PART 22.2 - General Vehicle Access PART 25 - Waste Management Objectives Controls To ensure that vehicle access points are suitably designed and located.
-To ensure clear demarcation of parking areas for different uses within mixed use buildings.
-To provide adequate and accessible on-site service areas and loading facilities.
-To provide service areas and loading docks in a quantity and size appropriate to the scale and intensity of the proposed use.
-To ensure that loading street frontages unless otherwall All developments are to providifferent uses (eg. retail, com Note: Any proposal seeking to pon large developments is to justicombined effect does not dominate and where retail, commercial and vehicle entry/exit, clear dema made.
-Residential parking is commercial parking.
-See Figu Note: Refer to Section C Part 22 controls.
-Basement car park areas are footprints. rovide separate vehicle entry/exit points fy this variation by demonstrating the ate the building facade or streetscape.
-I residential uses share the same rcation of parking areas is to be to be secure and separate from retail/ ure 8B.1-1 .
-2.2 of this DCP for vehicle access design to be consolidated under building facilities do not detract from the amenity of nearby public spaces and residential areas.
-6 To locate and design car 5 The use of single lane tunnels and single spiral ramps are not permitted in developments of more than 4 apartments, and can only link a maximum of 2 floor levels. parking which is integrated with the site and building design and which does not increase the bulk and scale of the building.
-Reta Security door Residential Parking ail/visitor parking 7 To provide a suitable level of safety and accessibility.
-8 To provide suitable clearance for service vehicles.
-Figure 8B.1-1: Separate parking zones for differen dock area
+Further controls that may ap pply SECTION B PART 14 - Urban Precincts and Sites SECTION C PART 22.2 - General Vehicle Access PART 25 - Waste Management

+- 1 To ensure that vehicle access points are suitably designed and located. - 2 To ensure clear demarcation of parking areas for different uses within mixed use buildings. - 3 To provide adequate and accessible on-site service areas and loading facilities. - 4 To provide service areas and loading docks in a quantity and size appropriate to the scale and intensity of the proposed use. - 5 To ensure that loading facilities do not detract from the amenity of nearby public spaces and residential areas. - 6 To locate and design car parking which is integrated with the site and building design and which does not increase the bulk and scale of the building. - 7 To provide a suitable level of safety and accessibility. - 8 To provide suitable clearance for service vehicles.